Discrete uniformizing metrics on distributional limits of sphere packings

 Suppose that $\{G_n\}$ is a sequence of finite graphs such that each $G_n$ is the tangency graph of a sphere packing in $\R^d$.
 Let $\rho_n$ be a uniformly random vertex of $G_n$ and suppose that $(G,\rho)$ is the distributional limit of $\{(G_n,\rho_n)\}$ in the sense of Benjamini and Schramm.
 Then the conformal growth exponent of $(G,\rho)$ is at most $d$.
 In other words, there exists a unimodular ``unit volume'' weighting of the graph metric on $(G,\rho)$ such that the volume growth of balls in the weighted path metric is bounded by a polynomial of degree $d$.
-This generalizes to limits of graphs that can be ``coarsely'' packed in an Ahlfors $d$-regular metric measure space.
+This assertion generalizes to limits of graphs that can be ``quasi-packed'' in an Ahlfors $d$-regular metric measure space.

-Using our previous work, this implies that, under moment conditions on the degree of the root $\rho$, the almost sure spectral dimension of $G$ is at most $d$.
-This fact was known previously only for graphs packed in $\R^2$ (planar graphs), and the case of $d > 2$ eluded approaches based on extremal length.
+It implies that, under moment conditions on the degree of the root $\rho$, the almost sure spectral dimension of $G$ is at most $d$.
+This fact was known previously only for graphs packed in $\R^2$ (planar graphs), and the case $d > 2$ eluded approaches based on extremal length.
 In the process of bounding the spectral dimension, we establish that the spectral measure of $(G,\rho)$ is dominated by a variant of the $d$-dimensional Weyl law.

 \begingroup

 \endgroup